vuw-research-computing/raapoi-tools/docs/index.md

   `module avail`

-You will see a long list of available modules to load, including a path, eg _lua/5.3.5_ However, instead of searching through a long list, if you know you want to use lua, you can find the path with the eo-module-find command:
+You will see a long list of available modules to load, including a path, eg _lua/5.3.5_ However, instead of searching through a long list, if you know you want to use lua, you can find the path with the keyword subcommand:

   `module keyword lua`